USS Harder (SS-257): Battle of Dasol Bay

 As Hake closed to attack, the destroyer turned away toward Dasol Bay.
 Hake broke off her approach, turned northward, and then sighted Harders periscope about 600–700 yd dead ahead.
 Swinging southward to avoid a collision, Hake then sighted CD-22 about 2000 yd off her port quarter swinging toward them.
 To escape the charging escort, Hake started deep and rigged for silent running.
-At 07:28 she heard 15 rapid depth charges explode in the distance astern, after which, communication with the USS Harder was lost.
+At 07:28, she heard 15 rapid depth charges explode in the distance astern, after which, communication with Harder was lost.
 She continued evasive action that morning, then returned to the general area of the attack shortly after noon.
-She swept the area at periscope depth but found only a ring of marker buoys covering a radius of one-half mile.
+She swept the area at periscope depth, but found only a ring of marker buoys covering a radius of one-half mile.

-The vigorous depth charge attack had sunk Harder with all hands.
+The vigorous depth-charge attack had sunk Harder with all hands.
 The Japanese report of the attack concluded that "much oil, wood chips, and cork floated in the vicinity."
 The United States Navy declared her loss on 2 January 1945.

-Dubbed "Hit 'Em Harder," she had wreaked havoc among Japanese shipping.
-Her record of aggressive daring exploits became almost legendary.
+Dubbed "Hit 'Em Harder", she had wreaked havoc among Japanese shipping.
+Her record of aggressive, daring exploits became almost legendary.
 All six of her patrols were designated successful.
 Harder received six battle stars and the Presidential Unit Citation for World War II service.
 Following Navy custom, the citation was presented to the second Harder upon commissioning.

-Despite the loss of nine more submarines in late 1944, towards the end of the war U.S. fleet boats were actively penetrating through the Inland Sea, and the Japanese shipping losses continued, albeit at a slower rate.
+Despite the loss of nine more submarines in late 1944, towards the end of the war, U.S. fleet boats were actively penetrating through the Inland Sea, and the Japanese shipping losses continued, albeit at a slower rate.